Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 It is the design solution.

 If the model preserved only sequence, too much of the written form would be flattened away.
-If it preserved only spatial arrangement, too much technical tractability would be lost.
+If it preserved only spatial arrangement, too much would become hard to store, search, and process.
 The two-part word is the move that keeps both.

 ## A worked example